Plastic Bertrand: As Plastic Bertrand

 Between 1982 and 1985, he lived in Milan, and millions of Italians followed his adventures in a photo-story of which he was the star.
 With Daniel Balavoine and ABBA's Anni-Frid Lyngstad, he recorded Abbacadabra, a musical tale for children.
-In the early 1980s, he appeared in movies such as Légitime Violence and the short film Baoum.
+In the early 1980s, he appeared in movies such as Légitime violence and the short film Baoum.
 Working with Vladimir Cosma, he wrote several film scores, including Astérix et la surprise de César (Asterix Versus Caesar).

-In 1987, he represented Luxembourg in the Eurovision Song Contest with the song "Amour Amour".
-This failed to impress the juries, however, scoring only 4 points and placing 21st out of 22 entries.
+In 1987, he represented Luxembourg in the Eurovision Song Contest with the song "Amour, Amour".
+This failed to impress the juries, however, scoring only four points and placing 21st out of twenty-two entries.

 During the 1990s, Bertrand explored other facets of music, including songwriting and producing, and also recorded the album Suite Diagonal for Sony in 1994 with Jacques Lanzmann.
 Forming the company MMD with Pierrette Broodthaers, he produced two albums for David Janssen, an album of classical music with a Turkish contemporary influence for harpsichord and organ with Leila Pinar, an album of traditional Balkan music with the Kazansky choir, and a single for Noël Godin, "Chantilly c'est parti".
-Bertrand's track "Stop ou Encore" (the voice on the tape is actually Lou Deprijck's voice) featured prominently in the 1999 film Three Kings.
+Bertrand's track "Stop ou encore" featured prominently in the 1999 film Three Kings.